cryptool-org/cryptool1/readme-source.txt

 CrypTool\source\CrypTool\CrypTool\hlp_[de|en]
 Building the online help takes some time, but you can prevent that by adding a file called "makehelp.no" to the help directories.

-Possible problem (only saw with C++ 6.0 standard edition):
-- Maybe the Microsoft library MFC was not compiled yet.
-  The according readme can be found at
-  C:\Program Files\Microsoft Visual Studio\VC98\MFC\SRC or your similar directory.
-  Before compiling the MFC you have to call the batch file VCVARS32.BAT for setting the environment.
-  To compile the MFC call the following commands (according to the readme):
-  Debug Build:   $> NMAKE DEBUG=1 CODEVIEW=1 BROWSE=1
-  Release Build: $> NMAKE DEBUG=0

 4. Adding your own developments to CrypTool